cdl-geneseo/geneseo-dictionary/D/Dead-Soldier.md

 # Dead Soldier

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Dead Soldier

 Created by  Unknown User (bli2), last modified on Nov 28, 2008

 Dead Soldier: Noun- an empty beer can/bottle.
 70% of people surveyed were familiar with this term.
 BIervese, 2008